From whom do we process personal data and how do we get this data?

 Providing your personal data to others

-We also work with other external service providers.
-Sometimes, they need your personal data.
+We also work with other external service providers who might require your personal data.
 We share only the information necessarily for the command that the external service provider will fulfil.
-With all the external service providers we enter agreements in which we agree on what they are allowed to do with your data.
+With all external service providers we enter agreements in which we agree on what they are allowed to do with your data.

-Government: Sometimes we need to transfer personal data to the Government.
-This can occur if government agencies require this information to carry out their tasks.
+Government: Transferring personal data to the government can occur if government agencies require this information to carry out their tasks.
 This could be for example the tax authorities.
-The police or justice might need certain data in the case of fraud or abuse.
+Police or justice might need certain data in the case of fraud or abuse.

 In addition to the specific disclosures of personal data set out in this Section, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

-We store your data within the European Economic Area.
-However, it may happen that certain information we collect are transmitted to destinations outside the EEA, for example, because one of our external service providers is established there.
+We store your data within the European Economic Area (EEA).
+However, it may happen that certain information we collect are transmitted to destinations outside the EEA, for example, because one of our (external) service providers is established there.
 When this is the case, we make sure that this happens in a safe and lawful manner.

 How do we secure your data?

-We take a lot of measures to ensure your personal data is secure at both organisational as well and technical level.
-Out IT department ensures that our systems are secure and not vulnerable to threats.
-Through rigorous access controls, we ensure that your personal data are only accessible to employees that are authorised to use the data.
-If we give your information to other external service providers, then we ensure, through contracts, that they deal with your data as serious as we do.
+We ensure your personal data is secure at both organisational and technical level.
+Our IT department ensures that our systems are secure and not vulnerable to threats.
+Through rigorous access controls, we ensure that your personal data is only accessible to employees that are authorised to use the data.
+If we give your information to other external service providers, then we ensure through contracts, that they deal with your data as serious as we do.

 Amendments

-We may update this policy from time to time by publishing a new version on our website.
+We may update this policy by publishing a new version on our website.
 You should check this page occasionally to ensure you are happy with any changes to this policy.

 We will notify you of significant changes to this policy by email or through the private messaging system on our website.